CalebChoo22/Caleb-Choo-Cybersecurity-Portfolio/README.md

 <a href="https://www.linkedin.com/in/calebchoo22/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Hi, I am currently studying Computer Information Systems and Technology at The University of Texas at Dallas.
-I will graduate with a Computer Information Systems and Technology Bachelor in 2027.
+Hi, I am currently majoring in Computer Information Systems and Technology at The University of Texas at Dallas.
+I plan to graduate with a cybersecurity track in 2027.
 I am deeply interested in cybersecurity and dedicated to keeping organizations safe from cyber attacks.

 ## Objective